ShotaOchi/imagerExtra/README.md

 You need the R package tesseract to do OCR with imagerExtra.

-See the [instllation guide of tesseract](https://github.com/ropensci/tesseract) if you haven't installed tesseract.
+See the [installation guide of tesseract](https://github.com/ropensci/tesseract#installation) if you haven't installed tesseract.

 Here is a small demo that shows imagerExtra can expand the scope of the application of tesseract.